Xurya/OsuBongoCat/README.md

 <img src="https://media1.tenor.com/images/110e7c1e1c8c8953e787b56fdff866ed/tenor.gif?itemid=12815911" width="100" height="100" />

 How to use:
-1. Compile and execute the application.
+1. Compile and execute the application from the External class.
 1.5.
 Run Osu (Optional)
 2. Press x and z to trigger animation in real time.